-Apportionment is the Federal distribution of transportation funds to each State as prescribed by a statutory formula.
-Prior to MAP-21, each apportioned Federal program had its own formula for distribution and the Federal assistance received by the State was the sum of the amounts it received for each program.
-MAP-21, and subsequently the FAST Act, changed this process and provides a total combined Federal apportionment to each State and then divides that apportionment among the State's individual formula programs.
+Apportionment is the federal distribution of transportation funds to each state as prescribed by a statutory formula.
+Prior to MAP-21, each apportioned federal program had its own formula for distribution and the federal assistance received by the state was the sum of the amounts it received for each program.
+MAP-21, and subsequently the FAST Act, and now the IIJA/BIL changed this process and provides a total combined federal apportionment to each state and then divides that apportionment among the state's individual formula programs.

-The division of Federal funding among States includes an adjustment, if needed, to ensure that each State receives an equitable return on its share of Federal gas tax contributions to the Highway Trust Fund.
-Previously, this minimum guarantee was apportioned to each State under the Equity Bonus Program as a separate funding category.
-With MAP-21 and the FAST Act, this funding adjustment is included in the statutory formula for each State's total Federal apportionment (prior to the division of a State's funding among the various programs).
+The division of federal funding among states includes an adjustment, if needed, to ensure that each state receives an equitable return on its share of federal gas tax contributions to the Highway Trust Fund.
+Previously, this minimum guarantee was apportioned to each state under the Equity Bonus Program as a separate funding category.
+With federal legislation, this funding adjustment is now included in the statutory formula for each state's total federal apportionment (prior to the division of a state's funding among the various programs).